reserve-protocol/reserve-index-dtf/README.md

 ##### Rebalance Targeting

-The `REBALANCE_MANAGER` configures a large number of rebalance ranges including spot estimates to be used in fallback to the unrestricted case.
+The `REBALANCE_MANAGER` configures a large number of rebalance ranges including spot estimates to be used during fallback to the unrestricted case.
 A "completed" rebalance is one where all range deltas have reached 0 for all variables in the rebalance, e.g `low == spot == high`.

 ```solidity
 /// Target limits for rebalancing